 Consistency Is Key

 A person’s recovery is often dependent on the health of their mind, body, and soul.
 It’s typically not enough to abstain from drinking; a robust recovery usually involves practicing emotional and physical self-care in conjunction with sobriety.
+Taking the time to affirm yourself and verbalize self-affirmations is an important part of the process.

 For some in recovery, this may be foreign territory.
-Years of alcohol addiction and substance abuse can prevent someone from adopting new healthy habits and behaviors.
-But like most things, the simple act of repeating behaviors until they are ingrained in your day-to-day can heed positive outcomes in one’s life.
+Years of alcohol addiction and substance abuse can prevent someone from adopting new healthy habits and behaviors like self-affirmations.
+But like most things, the simple act of repeating behaviors until they are ingrained in your day-to-day life can heed positive outcomes in one’s life.
 Incorporating positive affirmations or other tools like meditation and Soberlink’s remote breathalyzer into your routine will likely take little to no effort down the road, as they’ll simply become a part of your life and routine.

 How to Be Consistent in Your Practice